 The major benefit of charitable registration is that the charity can issue donation receipts to donors.
 Other benefits include the ability to receive funds from other registered charities and the ability to apply for grants in which charitable status is a requirement.

 The disadvantage is that charities are subject to additional filing requirements, more regulation, and monitoring by the Canada Revenue Agency.
 It is also important to note that once an organization becomes a charity, much of the information provided to the Canada Revenue Agency is made available to the public.

 Can an Organization be both a Not-for-Profit and a Charity?

-An organization can be both a not-for-profit corporation and a charity if it has been incorporated by statue and has received charitable registration from the Charities Directorate.
+An organization can be both a not-for-profit corporation and a charity if it has been incorporated by statute and has received charitable registration from the Charities Directorate.
 However, a not-for-profit corporation is not obligated to become a charity.

 If the corporation determines that charitable status is of no benefit to the corporation or if the objects/purposes and activities of the corporation are not considered charitable at law, the corporation can simply operate as a not-for-profit.
 The option to apply for charitable status would be available to the not-for-profit corporation at any time.

 Now to complicate matters further, an organization could be a charity and not be a not-for-profit corporation.
 This is because there are actually three other legal structures that a charity could have: charitable trust, unincorporated association, or special act corporation.
 These structures are more complex and therefore will need to be explained in future posts.